 Topics and series.
-This historical marker is listed in this topic list: Government & Politics.
-In addition, it is included in the Daughters of the American Revolution (DAR) series list.
-A significant historical year for this entry is 1941.
+This historical marker is listed in this topic list: Churches & Religion.
+In addition, it is included in the Indiana Historical Bureau Markers, and the Quakerism series lists.
+A significant historical year for this entry is 1858.

 Location.
-39° 42.217′ N, 86° 23.991′ W. Marker is in Plainfield, Indiana, in Hendricks County.
-Marker can be reached from the intersection of E. Main Street (U.S. 40) and Avon Avenue (State Road 267), on the right when traveling east.
+39° 42.224′ N, 86° 23.969′ W. Marker is in Plainfield, Indiana, in Hendricks County.
+Marker is at the intersection of E. Main Street (U.S. 40) and Avon Avenue (State Road 267), on the right when traveling east on E. Main Street.
 Touch for map.
 Marker is in this post office area: Plainfield IN 46168, United States of America.
 Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 8 miles of this marker, measured as the crow flies.
 Van Buren Elm (within shouting distance of this marker); Site of "Masonic Well" (approx. 4.7 miles away); Indiana State Flag (approx. 6.4 Samuel Moore (approx. 6.4 miles away); Samuel Luther Thompson (approx. 7½ miles away); Central Normal College (approx. 7½ miles away); Danville’s Carnegie Library (approx. 7.6 miles away); Hendricks County (Danville, Indiana) War Memorial (approx. 7.7 miles away).